metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_bridge_v1beta2.md

 Optional:

-- `config` (Map of String) The Kafka producer configuration used for producer instances created by the bridge.
+- `config` (Dynamic) The Kafka producer configuration used for producer instances created by the bridge.
 Properties with the following prefixes cannot be set: ssl., bootstrap.servers, sasl., security. (with the exception of: ssl.endpoint.identification.algorithm, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols).

 <a id="nestedatt--spec--readiness_probe"></a>